Azure-Samples/azure-sql-db-prisma/README.md

 Execute the `/database/create.sql` script on a database of your choice.
 Could be a local SQL Server or an Azure SQL running in the cloud.
 Just make sure the desired database is reachable by your local machine (eg: firewall, authentication and so on), then use SQL Server Management Studio or Azure Data Studio to run the script.

+Of course if you want to deploy the solution on Azure, use Azure SQL.

 If you need any help in executing the SQL script on Azure SQL, you can find a Quickstart here: [Use Azure Data Studio to connect and query Azure SQL database](https://docs.microsoft.com/en-us/sql/azure-data-studio/quickstart-sql-database).

 If you need to create an Azure SQL database from scratch, an Azure SQL S0 database would be more than fine to run the tests.